hundredrabbits/thebook/north_pacific_logbook.md

 ##### 2200
 Ok.
 Little freak out just then, but the phone is fine.
 Still, I hate relying on such things.

 We are becalmed, again.
 Pino had a good run today though!
 Now, there is fog and it is wet out.
 I await the sun, the wind...
-I can hear storm petrels cackling outside.
+I can hear Leach's storm petrels cackling outside.
 Seems like they only ever come around the boat at night, to laugh, as if they know how eerie it is for us to hear.
 Robusta is north of us, but also suffers from lack of progress.
 Sailboats are creatures of movement, ours has not had many opportunities for it lately.

 As we bob around, I hear voices in the rigging, a sort of squeaky "hellooo."
 Other times, while sitting outside at night, we'd hear "hey's!" and "check-its!"
 When extremely tired, the brain not only finds words in sounds, we also have conversations with ghosts, asking questions, receiving answers.
 Sometimes my own answers were so absurd that it would startle me into wakefulness.
 I'd start combining words to make new ones, or invent new ones entirely while being sure of their meaning.
 Questions like: "Where is the turtle there?"
 I'd answer with "the meeting last time", then say "in the mihtime" or something.